Help & resources

 Whatever the reasons behind a claim of this kind, they can be extremely expensive to defend, making professional indemnity insurance an essential cover for professional photographers.

-Just as importantly, professional indemnity insurance also covers you against civil liability claims such as alleged slander, libel or even breach of confidentiality and/or copyright.
+So, do photographers need professional indemnity insurance?
+Well, it’s certainly a worthwhile consideration to ensure you have the appropriate level of cover in place.
+Along with the potential claims that may arise outlined above, professional indemnity insurance covers you against civil liability claims such as alleged slander, libel or even breach of confidentiality and/or copyright.

 Professional indemnity insurance covers your legal costs in defending a claim, and any compensation or costs that may subsequently be awarded, following: